Updates ( July 2025 to September 2025)

 Under All Integrations, navigate to SIEM/SOAR → HTTP Event Collector.

-(Optional) Specify the Description, for example, HEC Integration.
+(Optional) Specify the Description, for example, SIEM/SOAR int.

 Note

-It is mandatory to provide a token while configuring a this integration in Traceable.
+It is mandatory to provide a token while configuring this integration in Traceable.

 Click Test Connection.
 Traceable validates the URL and the API Token.
 Once the validation succeeds, click Save.